ministryofjustice/cla_frontend/README.md

 - [gulp.js](http://gulpjs.com/) (Installed using `npm install` and npm scripts tasks)
 - [Bower](http://bower.io/) (Installed using `npm install` and npm scripts tasks)

+Note that you only need to install the gulp command line utility as the local version will be installed later on as part of the application.

 ## Installation

 Clone the repository: